V. Mohan

-Dr. V. Mohan has been in clinical practice for over 45 years and has treated tens of thousands of patients with diabetes.
-He also has contributed extensively to scientific research on diabetes and has been extremely prolific as a researcher.
-He has published over 1180 original articles and has a h-index of 170.
+Dr. V. Mohan has been in clinical practice for over 53 years and has treated tens of thousands of patients with diabetes.
+He has published over 1,220 research articles with more than 2,53,149 citations and an h-index of 175.
 He also serves on various national and international bodies and societies.
 He is ranked amongst the top 2% of scientists in the world and the top medical scientist in India as per Stanford University Global.

 Education

 Dr. Mohan completed his undergraduate (MBBS) and postgraduate medical education (MD, General Medicine) from Madras Medical College Chennai, India.
 In 1984 – 85, he worked for a year as a Welcome Trust Research Fellow at the Royal Postgraduate Medical School and Hammersmith Hospital, London, U.K and in 1985 – 86 as an Alexander Von Humboldt Fellow at the University of Ulm, Germany.

 He was awarded a PhD in 1987 and later a Doctor of Science (D.Sc.) by thesis in 1997 for his research in the field of Fibrocalculous Pancreatic Diabetes (FCPD).